ModDota/dota-data/README.md

 #### If you want to update from an API dump

 1. Check out this repository
+2. Install with `npm ci`
-2. Run `npm run auto-dump` and wait for the script to finish and dota to close.
+3. Run `npm run auto-dump` and wait for the script to finish and dota to close.
-3. Run `npm run build` to generate all package files.
+4. Run `npm run build` to generate all package files.
-4. Commit changes
+5. Commit changes
-5. Create a pull request
+6. Create a pull request

 #### If you are updating the API manually